surniaulula/wpsso-rrssb/readme.txt

 == Upgrade Notice ==

-= 1.1.4 =
+= 1.2.0 =

-2016/01/13 - Updated the css and js files from the latest RRSSB master branch (https://github.com/kni-labs/rrssb).
+2016/02/13 - Added a new "WhatsApp" sharing button and "Allow for Platform" option.
+Use the "Reload Default Styles" action button on the Sharing Styles page to reload the latest default sharing styles.